0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 ## Format specifics

-<a href="https://en.wikipedia.org/wiki/STL_(file_format)">By Wikipedia</a>, face normals in STL files are assumed to be normalized (i.e., vectors of unit length); `meshy` does not check whether they are or not.
-(Maybe it should?)
+<a href="https://en.wikipedia.org/wiki/STL_(file_format)">By Wikipedia</a>, face normals in STL files should be normalized (i.e., vectors of unit length); `meshy` doesn't assume this and normalizes them just in case.
+An insufficient number of vertices on a face (less than 3) causes the import to fail.

 N-gons in OBJ files are disallowed (i.e., `meshy` grabs at most the first four vertices of a given face and ignores the rest).
 Quads are allowed, but triangulated.
+A number of vertex indices less than 3 causes the import to fail.

 Technical note: there's an endianness switch under Settings > Technical, which indicates the assumed endianness of the imported mesh.

 # Export

-The user can specify a filename and export as either STL or OBJ.
+The user can specify a filename and export as either OBJ or STL (`exportSTL` exports as binary STL, `exportSTLascii` exports as ASCII STL).

-If the current mesh was imported as an STL, an exported STL file will retain the same 80-byte header; else, the exported header will be set to 80 0 bytes.
+If the current mesh was imported as a binary STL, an exported binary STL file will retain the same 80-byte header; else, the exported header will be set to 80 0 bytes.

 OBJ files will export a list of vertices and a list of triangles.
 Quads are not preserved; neither are normals nor UVs.
 None of these are typically required for 3D printing.
+I may change this in the future.

 # Settings